Creating Custom Dashboards

 The images below display the configuration and output for a pie chart that displays devices

-that are categorized as IoT (using a previously saved query) by OS Platform
+that are categorized as IoT (using a previously saved query) by OS Release

 .